windhamdavid/Zoidberg/EXAMPLE.md

 How many balloons does she have now?

 ### Answer interpretation
-The answer is the unknown value of balloons owned by Jane at the end of the problem.
+The answer is the unknown value of balloons owned by David at the end of the problem.

 ## Data extraction

 ### Sentence 1
-balloons owned by Jane = 14
+balloons owned by David = 14

 ### Sentence 2
-balloons owned by Jane + 6
+balloons owned by David + 6

 ## Correct response
 20 balloons